eddiethedean/lavendertown/docs/ROADMAP_PROGRESS.md

 - Collaboration features (annotations, shareable reports)
 - Full Streamlit UI with comprehensive visualizations
 - Deployment documentation for Streamlit Cloud
+- Enhanced CLI with Rich formatting and progress indicators
+- Fast JSON serialization with orjson
+- Property-based testing with Hypothesis
+- Configuration management with python-dotenv

-**Future Enhancements:** Phases 5-7 are planned based on comprehensive package research (see `docs/RESEARCH_PYTHON_PACKAGES.md`).
-These phases will enhance performance, expand features, and improve developer experience.
+**Future Enhancements:** Phases 6-7 are planned based on comprehensive package research (see `docs/RESEARCH_PYTHON_PACKAGES.md`).
+These phases will expand features and add advanced integrations.